MayaKatan/QueenB-Hackathon-2025-Team-1/README.md

 ---

-*Developed by: Yasmin, Ava, Avigail, and Almog
+*Developed by: Yasmin, Eva, Avigail, and Almog
 Mentor: Maya Katan*